Co-ed students in The Green Library and Innovation Centre.

 Today, Te Tiriti o Waitangi is enacted at St Andrew’s College through partnership, protection and participation, through our curriculum, co-curricular programme, and connections with our wider community and whānau.

-St Andrew's College student kapa haka in traditional dress
+St Andrew's College student performing a haka in traditional dress

 Our Scottish Heritage